libdebug/libdebug/docs/basics/register_access.md

 # :material-hexadecimal: Register Access
 **libdebug** offers a simple register access interface for supported architectures.
 Registers through the `regs` attribute of the [Debugger](../../from_pydoc/generated/debugger/debugger/) object or the [Thread Context](../../from_pydoc/generated/state/thread_context).
 This includes both general-purpose and special registers, as well as the flags.

+!!!
+INFO "Multithreading"
+    In multi-threaded debugging, the `regs` attribute of the [Debugger](../../from_pydoc/generated/debugger/debugger/) object will return the registers of the main thread.

 The following is an example of how to interact with the `RAX` register in a debugger object on AMD64:

 | Operation | Code Snippet                  |